Tobacco-Free Park Policy Directory

 • Cigarette litter is dangerous.
 Discarded cigarettes pollute the land and water and may be ingested by toddlers, pets, birds or fish.

 • Tobacco-free policies help change community norms.
-Tobacco-free policies establish the community norm that tobacco use is not an acceptable behavior for young people or adults within the entire community.
+Tobacco-free policies establish the community norm that tobacco use is not an acceptable behavior for young people within the entire community.

 • Most Minnesotans support tobacco-free park and recreation policies.
 A 2004 University of Minnesota survey found that 70% of Minnesota residents support tobacco-free park and recreation areas.
 In addition, 66% of golfers and 73% of families with children support these policies.